 American Hiking Society’s Alternative Breaks are volunteer trail stewardship projects in America’s parks and forests designed specifically for college student groups.
 Part volunteer work project, part kick-back outdoor vacation.
-More details can be found on our General Information page.

 Most trips last one week with weekends used for group travel.
 Alternative Breaks combine day hiking, trail work, exploration, crew camaraderie, and FUN into a weeks time and are scheduled for your student group to participate during your school break.
 Never been hiking or done trail work before?
 We welcome you!
-Most trips don’t require any prior trail work experience, just a good attitude and a willingness to get a little dirty!
+Alternative Breaks don’t require any prior trail work experience, just a good attitude and a willingness to get a little dirty!

 Lodging options vary depending on the trip you choose.
 Most Alternative Breaks will offer either indoor accommodations (bunkhouses, cabins, lodges) or access to a campground site.

 Make new friends and share laughter over a campfire.
 Experience an amazing sense of accomplishment after building a bridge or restoring a neglected trail.
 Connect with the land.
 Experience nature first-hand.
 Spend your break doing something that makes a lasting difference.